ekrakue6-design/ekrakue6-design/README.md

 ### My Goal

-To develop strong engineering and computational skills and eventually work on advanced robotic and autonomous systems, particularly in areas where robotics, AI, and space engineering meet.
+Is to develop strong engineering and computational skills and eventually work on advanced robotic and autonomous systems, particularly in areas where robotics, AI, and space engineering meet.

 ---